-A Graduate Programme in Molecular/ Translational Medicine
+A PhD Programme in Translational Medicine

 The Department of Molecular Medicine is one of the largest Departments of the University of Pavia but this notwithstanding in April 2015 only 5.8% of the PhD students funded by the University and 3.6% of the total number of PhD students registered with Pavia, including the ones in receipt of external PhD awards were pursuing their PhD course in the Department.

 The low percentage of PhD students active in the Department combined, the current lack of a PhD Programme in Molecular/Translational Medicine and the fact that this is one of the most actively and rapidly expanding areas of medical research prompted the Department to take action and, as an interim step, the Department funded two PhD studentships in 2016/17 through the existing PhD Proramme in Experimental Medicine.

 In January 2017 the Department put forward a proposal for a new PhD programme in Translational Medicine.
 The proposal builds on the unprecedented progress that has taken place over the last four decades in the field of biological and medical sciences and that have laid the foundations for an understanding of the fundamental processes that cause disease.

 The programme is directed to graduates in Biology, Chemistry, Physics and Engineering who wish to undertake research in Molecular Medicine and to graduates in Medicine who wish to pursue a career as clinical scientists.
 The faculty of this graduate programme includes a large number of departmental staff, two clinical scientists from the Department of Internal Medicine, a group of researchers based at national or international research Institutes located in Italy (CNR and RiMED) and a number of outstanding scientists working at foreign Universities and Research Institutes.